capturethesignal/cts-tools/README.md

 ```

 **IMPORTANT:** Each signal has it's own sample rate!
 Always check the reported sample rate before you start working on a signal.
 You can kill and restart the `rx_to_fifo.py` script as many times as you need (especially if it appears dead).

+# Use with Docker
+IQ samples are written to a named pipe (the FIFO file), which is an OS-dependent beast.
+In theory, you could run the 'rx_to_fifo.py' receiver within a Docker container and consume IQ-samples from *outside* the Docker container.
+However, this will work only if the host operating system is the same of the container operating system (i.e., Linux).
+We tried with a macOS host: didn't work!

+A workaround would be to use a second container that proxies that FIFO to a TCP socket (using socat), expose that port to the host, and then use socat on the host to re-proxy from the exposed port back to a file.
+Not clean, but should work.

 # Receive with SDR Tools
 Now you can consume RF data (IQ samples) from the FIFO.
 For example, with GQRX you can use the following device string: